developer239/react-apollo-graphql/README.md

 #### Custom UI Library 📚

 I was slowly getting lost in all of my side projects.
-Every time I wanted to learn something new I had to spend a lot of time on a basic UI for my application.
+Every time I wanted to learn something new I had to create a basic UI for my application.
 So I decided to create my own components library.

 You can find the repository [here](https://github.com/developer239/ui-react-library)